Gerardbulky/Innergardssalongen/README.md

 * For employers, i would like to provide and extensive information about me.here is a link to my [Linkedin profile](https://www.linkedin.com/in/gerard-ambe-80050b152)  with a possibility of getting in contact with me if neccessary.

 ## STRUCTURE
 * I would in this section provide a summary of my project with detail informations to my approaches.
-Also would be A link to my Github repositories and Github account.Fristly,Let's begin with a wireframe and later to the actual realisation of the project.
+Also would be a link to my Github repositories and Github account.Fristly,Let's begin with a wireframe and later to the actual realisation of the project.

 ### SKELETON
 * Here is a pdf wireframe for the project.